 In 2010, Danone launched the Dan’Cares program with the goal of providing all Danone employees with quality healthcare coverage of major risks, while taking account of different market practices.

+About 70% of Danone employees live in emerging countries where healthcare systems are often expensive or difficult to access.
 Dan’Cares’ specificity lies in its scope of application: it is destined to be rolled out in all Danone subsidiaries, including in countries where such coverage is not traditionally provided.

 Global Parental Policy